annabehling/functional_enrichment/README.md

               y_label = "GO term (Biological Process)")
 ```

-In this example code, we have plotted biological process, in the HEBi category.
+In this example code, we have plotted enrichment of biological process, in the HEBi category.
 The output should of these functions should match the following plot, which can also be found as an example output file in `files/topGO_BP.png`.

 ![Image of topGO output plot](files/topGO_BP.png "topGO output plot")

 As mentioned above, topGO performs level-independent functional enrichment of GO terms, which makes the y axis of this plot far more populated (with enriched GO terms from all levels) than the DAVID plot.
-Consequently, this topGO plot is less effective at comparing cross-kingdom enriched GO terms, however, it does appear that there are no terms common to every system.
+Consequently, this topGO plot is less effective at comparing cross-kingdom enriched GO terms, however, it does appear to have reached the same conclusion as the DAVID results: no GO terms common to every system.

 ## Acknoledgements